What is life like for a family physician? Is there enough time for a good personal life?

 Is it important to learn obstetrical skills?
 Will I ever use them?

-While caring for pregnant and laboring patients indeed contributes to time management issues for the physician, choosing not to serve those patients would result in filling a practice up with complex medicine patients.
-As a result, the family doctor would spend just as much unscheduled time in the hospital as the family physician doing obstetrics.
-Instead of spending time with a young family that is excited about what is happening in their life, those physicians might spend their unscheduled time taking care of more patients whose lives are complicated by strokes, heart attacks, and other acute problems.
-Further, family physicians who provide maternity care are able to limit the number of pregnant patients treated at a given time, allowing one the fulfillment that delivering babies provides without excessive hours.
+While caring for pregnant and laboring patients indeed contributes to time management issues for the physician, choosing not to serve those patients might result in building a practice consisting of a higher percentage of complex medicine patients.
+As a result, the full-spectrum family doctor could spend just as much unscheduled time in the hospital as the family physician doing obstetrics.

 What is the future of family medicine?

 The ongoing need for family doctors in the workforce is clear.
 Family medicine is the only medical specialty in which physicians distribute themselves in the same geographic proportions as the American people.
-Were all family physicians suddenly withdrawn, 58% of all U.S. counties would become Primary Care Health Professions Shortage Areas.
-On the other hand, if all general internists, pediatricians, and obstetricians-gynecologists combined were similarly withdrawn, fewer than 8% of counties would become Primary Care Health Professions Shortage Areas.
+It is the most widely and proportionally distributed of all the physician specialties and is the largest single source of physicians in rural areas.
 As the baby boomer population ages, family physicians are perfectly situated to meet the demand and to find job security.

 In a healthcare system currently plagued by fragmentation and complexity, family doctors are the specialty of choice in providing what the American Academy of Family Physicians and others term a personal, medical home.
 The U.S. healthcare system should support the integrated care that patients need and want, and family physicians are strong advocates for fixing healthcare funding to insure that all Americans have access to basic services and protection against extraordinary health care costs.
-Family medicine will continue to be a leader in delivering evidence-based interventions in safe partnerships with patients.
-In partial fulfillment of this goal, all family medicine residency programs are currently using electronic medical records.
+Family medicine will continue to be a leader in delivering evidence-based interventions in safe partnerships with patients as well as in using advanced information systems to insure quality and safety.

 What career opportunities will be available to me as a family physician?

-Most family physicians care for patients in group and private practices, with responsibilities and hours that can be altered based on the physician's stage in the life cycle.
-With a mission to provide high-quality services to all people, family physicians also choose to work in underserved communities in the U.S. and abroad, under the auspices of a variety of organizations.
+Most family physicians care for patients in group and private practices, with responsibilities and hours that can be altered based on the physician’s stage in the life cycle.
+With a mission to provide high-quality services to all people, family physicians also choose to work in underserved communities in the United States and abroad, under the auspices of a variety of organizations.
 Another option is academic medicine, with numerous faculty openings in residencies and academic departments.
 In addition, there is a critical need for more investment in and support for primary care research.
 Finally, opportunities in healthcare leadership and executive medicine abound.
-Some family doctors have very high-level positions; for instance, former President George Bush's personal physician was a family doctor, and Dr. David Satcher (former U.S. surgeon general) was a family physician.
+Some family doctors have very high-level positions; for instance, former President George Bush’s personal physician was a family doctor, as was Dr. David Satcher, the former U.S. surgeon general.

 Can I specialize as a family physician?